Effective date: 26 April 2018

 - Where we must undertake due diligence, to be sure we are not being used as a channel for criminal activities.

 Carers Trust is a registered charity in England and Wales (1145181) and Scotland (SC042870) and is registered as company limited by guarantee in England and Wales (No. 7696170).

 Working for Carers is a London-wide project that supports unpaid carers, aged 25 or over, to move closer to employment.
 Working for Carers is led by Carers Trust and delivered by Carers Trust Network Partners across London who are Harrow Carers, Redbridge Carers Support Service, Camden Carers Service and Carers Lewisham.
-Download the Working for Carers Privacy Notice (updated December 2018).
+Download the Working for Carers Privacy Notice (PDF, 282KB) (updated December 2018).